 Like all big decisions in college, deciding what to get your degree in is a difficult choice.
 You may think that once you’ve decided on your major, the big decisions regarding your track of learning are complete.
 However, this is not necessarily the case!
 You still have several options for your education, one of which is whether or not to pick up a minor.
 This addition is not for everyone, but it can greatly benefit some students.
 Read on to decide if picking up a minor would be beneficial to you… Why you should consider a minor To open your eyes to other fields Adding a minor allows you to get exposure to a field that you wou ...
 Read More About Should I Add a Minor in College?

 The tutors behind Varsity Tutors are not just here to teach—they’re sharing their college experiences as well.
-Gabriella specializes in algebra tutoring, geometry tutoring, trigonometry tutoring, and a number of other areas.
-She is currently a junior at Columbia University majoring in biomedical engineering.
-See what she had to share about Columbia University: Describe the campus setting and transportation options.
-Gabriella: Columbia University is in uptown Manhattan in the Morningside Heights district.
-The undergraduate campus is fairly small, but very welcoming.
-Although it is in a very urban environment, Columbia Univer ...
-Read More About Columbia University: A Student Perspective
+Keena is a Chicago tutor and 2006 graduate of Harvard University, where she studied psychology.
+She specializes in math tutoring, psychology tutoring, and a number of other subjects.
+See what she had to share about her time at Harvard University: Describe the campus setting and transportation options.
+Keena: Harvard University is located in Cambridge, Massachusetts, which is really just a smaller part of Boston.
+The campus is pretty urban, but borders on residential areas which makes it feel a bit quieter and more neighb ...
+Read More About Harvard University: A Student Interview